Did you get a positive pregnancy test but it still doesn’t feel real?

 9. Start reading pregnancy books.

 Nothing says ‘pregnant’ like a woman reading pregnancy books.
+There are tons of books on pregnancy and you may be tempted to read all of them.
+Don’t.

 10. Start following quality pregnancy resources on social media, blogs, and websites.